Gonzalo Sánchez de Lozada

-Gonzalo Daniel Sánchez de Lozada Sánchez Bustamante (born 1 July 1930), often referred to as Goni, is a Bolivian-American businessman and politician who served as the 61st president of Bolivia from 1993 to 1997 and from 2002 to 2003.
-A member of the Revolutionary Nationalist Movement (MNR), he previously served as minister of planning and coordination under Víctor Paz Estenssoro and succeeded him as the MNR's national chief in 1990.
+Gonzalo Daniel Sánchez de Lozada Sánchez Bustamante (Note: In this Spanish name, the first or paternal surname is Sánchez de Lozada and the second or maternal family name is Sánchez Bustamante.
+This surname is double-barrelled, being made up of multiple names.
+It should be written as Sánchez de Lozada, not Sánchez.) (born 1 July 1930), known mononymously as Goni, is a Bolivian business magnate and politician who served as the 61st president of Bolivia from 1993 to 1997 and from 2002 to 2003.
+He was a member and leader of the Revolutionary Nationalist Movement, and previously served as minister of planning and coordination from 1986 to 1988.